Keywords

 Sequence typing revealed a genetically diverse population comprising several globally recognized high-risk and community-associated lineages, including ST131, ST1193, ST69, ST617, and ST38, alongside additional less frequent sequence types.
 This diversity indicates the co-circulation of internationally disseminated high-risk clones and locally established lineages within the orthopaedic ward population.

 Core genome SNP analysis using Snippy identified substantial genomic diversity across the isolates.
 The reference-based alignment revealed a wide range of variant sites, highlighting the presence of both closely related and highly divergent isolates within the same clinical setting.
-The distribution of SNPs per isolate demonstrated marked heterogeneity, with some isolates showing minimal divergence consistent with recent transmission or shared ancestry, while others exhibited extensive polymorphism, reflecting the presence of multiple independent lineages.
+The distribution of SNPs per isolate demonstrated marked heterogeneity, with some isolates showing minimal divergence compatible with recent shared ancestry, possible shared-source exposure, or localized ward-level circulation, while others exhibited extensive polymorphism, reflecting the presence of multiple independent lineages.

 All 39 isolates were classified as MDR, carrying resistance determinants to three or more antimicrobial classes.
 ESBL production was predominantly associated with blaCTX-M-15, which was detected in most isolates and is consistent with its recognized role as a globally disseminated ESBL determinant.